Application training for the GE Voluson E8

 Free technical support is available from Ultrasound Supply during installation and over the course of the standard limited warranty.
 Technical support is available after the warranty period at an hourly cost per issue.

-We recommend the use of a surge protector along with a dedicated power outlet.
-Probes should be disinfected after every use with a disinfectant wipe proven not to damage the lens.
+We recommend using a surge protector along with a dedicated power outlet when operating the Voluson E8.
+Probes should be disinfected with a disinfectant wipe proven not to damage the lens after every use.

 Width: 580 mm (22.8 in)